-Beats Electronics said to be interested in buying out HTC's stake in its companyAlex Wagner - Deputy Managing Editor, News Desk
+Beats Electronics said to be interested in buying out HTC's stake in its companyAlex Wagner - Editorial Director of News and Content

 HTC smartphones have come with many different designs and sizes over the years, but one thing that most of them have had in common since late 2011 is a Beats Audio tattoo on their lower back.
 That's a result of an investment made by HTC in Beats Electronics that gave it a 50 percent stake in the company.
 Two years after the pair got together, though, Beats may be looking to drop HTC.